 Therefore two additional nodes ("warning" and "stop") are added to the graph.
 These nodes are not part of the Bayesian network.
-The node "warning"' represents the decision if the hand is in danger and the user shall be warned by lightening warning lights.
+The node "warning" represents the decision if the hand is in danger and the user shall be warned by lightening warning lights.
 The node "stop" stands for activation of the emergency stop.
 The node "warning" or "stop" gets active, if the probability for the state hand of one of the adjacent nodes exceeds the value of 0.5 for a warning and 0.4 for the emergency stop.
-The adjacent nodes for the "warning" are as you can see in Figure 12 "yellow zone back", "safety segment 1 left", "safety segment 1 right".
+The adjacent nodes for the "warning" are as you can see in Figure 8 "yellow zone back", "safety segment 1 left", "safety segment 1 right".
+The adjacent nodes for the node soft and "safety segment 2 right".
 The adjacent nodes for the node "stop" are "safety segment 3 left" and "safety segment 3 right".

-Figure 12: Bayesian network for the information fusion with the nodes for the warning lights
+Figure 8: Bayesian network for the information fusion with the nodes for the warning lights